mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 ### Unable to sign commits with backup YubiKey

 If you have configured subkeys on a second, backup YubiKey, you must append a `!` after the `keyid` specified for the `user.signingkey` config attribute in `~/.gitconfig`, before git will use the new signing key.
 Otherwise git will continue to prompt for the last written YubiKey, regardless of which `keyid` is specified.
 For additional context, see [this github issue comment](https://github.com/drduh/YubiKey-Guide/issues/19#issuecomment-1143557632).

-## Cleanup

-* Unmount the encrypted GPG master volume.
-Linux: `sudo veracrypt -d ~/gitlab_secrets`.
-Macos: `umount /Volume/Gitlab`.
-* Ensure that the backing file for the GPG master volume is backed up, e.g. copy it to a USB drive.
-* If you have anything that starts up the `gpg-agent`, ensure the options reflect the work we've accomplished above

 ## Linux tips